ShahinSHH/COVID-CAPS/README.md

 previous CNN-based models, on a public dataset of chest X-ray images.

 ## Dataset
-we used the same dataset as the one used <a href="https://github.com/lindawangg/COVID-Net">here.</a>
+We used the same dataset as the one used <a href="https://github.com/lindawangg/COVID-Net">here.</a>
 This dataset is generated from the following two publicly available chest X-ray datasets.
 * <a href="https://github.com/ieee8023/covid-chestxray-dataset">covid-chestxray-dataset</a> : A new data collection project to make COVID-19 data publicly available to the scientific community.